cailk/cailk.github.io/index.md

 <img class="profile-picture" src="./resources/my_pic.jpg">

-I just quit the Ph.D. study at Fudan University, and I am looking for potential research labs for continuing my study.
+I just quit the Ph.D. program at Fudan University, and I am looking for potential research labs for continuing my study.
 Before that, I obtained M.S. in Computer Science from ShanghaiTech University supervised by [Ning Cai](https://sist.shanghaitech.edu.cn/sist_en/2020/0814/c7582a54749/page.htm) and B.E. in Spatial Information and Digital Technology from Xidian University.

 Email: cailikun007 [at] gmail [dot] com